ionic-team/getting-started-iv-vue/README.md

 ## Conclusion

 This "getting started" tutorial has implemented using Identity Vault in a very manual manner, allowing for a lot of user interaction with the vault.
-In an actual application, a lot of this functionality would instead be a part of several programatic workflows within the aplication.
+In an actual application, a lot of this functionality would instead be a part of several programmatic workflows within the application.

 At this point, you should have a good idea of how Identity Vault works.
 There is still more functionality that can be implemented.
 Be sure to check out our other documentation to determine how to facilitate specific areas of functionality within your application.